 To see if you have mesothelioma, you will have a biopsy.
-During the biopsy, your doctor will remove a small piece of tissue from the area where the cancer may be located.
+During the biopsy, your healthcare provider will remove a small piece of tissue from the area where the cancer may be.
 A pathologist will look at the sample of tissue under a microscope to see if it’s cancer.

-There are several ways to do a biopsy, including thoracentesis, video-assisted thoracic surgery (VATS), or open lung biopsy.
-Your surgeon will talk with you about which one is best for you.
+There are several ways to do a biopsy, including thoracentesis, video-assisted thoracic surgery (VATS), open lung biopsy, or diagnostic laparoscopy (LA-puh-ROS-koh-pee).
+Your healthcare provider will talk with you about which one is best for you.

 Thoracentesis is a procedure in which a needle is used to remove fluid from between the layers of your pleura.
-It can be done in your doctor’s office or in a hospital.
+It can be done in your healthcare provider’s office or in a hospital.

 VATS is a type of minimally invasive surgery.
-During VATS, your doctor will make 1 to 3 small incisions in your chest.
-They will insert a thin telescope attached to a video camera and 2 long, thin surgical instruments into the incisions.
-They will use the telescope and instruments to remove tissue to be tested.
+During VATS, your healthcare provider will make 1 to 3 small incisions (surgical cuts) in your chest.
+They will put a laparoscope (long, thin video camera) and 2 long, thin surgical tools into the incisions.
+They will use the laparoscope and tools to remove tissue to be tested.

 VATS is usually done in an operating room.

 Open lung biopsy